centreon/centreon-engine/doc/user/configuration/advanced/event_handlers.rst

 that are run whenever a host or service state change occurs.

-An obvious use for event handlers is the ability for Centreon Engine to proactively fix problems before anyone is notified.
+An obvious use for event handlers is the ability for Centreon Engine to proactively fix problems before anyone notice them.
 Some other uses for event handlers include:

   * Restarting a failed service